rowanwins/leaflet-easyPrint/README.md

 * Supports resizing to prefined sizes (A4 Landscape & Portait) as well as custom sizes
 * Supports saving to png, as well as printing
 * Compatible with both Leaflet v1+ and 0.7
-* Tested on Chrome, Firefox, IE & Edge
+* Tested on Chrome, Firefox
+  * Incompatible with IE & Edge due to `dom-to-image` dependency

 Check out the [demo](http://rowanwins.github.com/leaflet-easyPrint/).